teamwalnut/rescript-urql/docs/advanced.md

 }
 ```

-This variant is always available on the record returned by `reason-urql`'s hooks.
+This variant is always available on the record returned by `rescript-urql`'s hooks.
 Let's go over what each constructor (or "tag") means and when you'd want to pattern match on each.

 ### The `Fetching` constructor